Here's how Rihanna makes and spends her billion-dollar fortune

 View this post on Instagram

 The richest female musician in the world surely knows how to lead a blue-blooded life.
-Known for her style, Rihanna loves to splurge on her wardrobe and accessories — which also include an Adam Selman dress, some Stella McCartney shoes, a Dior bag, and a unique US$10,000 (RM42,400) Jacquie Aiche chain.
-At US$12,700 (RM53,800), her champagne and silver-colored Rolex Datejust watch stands out in her vast collection of luxury products.
+Known for her style, Rihanna loves to splurge on her wardrobe and accessories — which also include an Adam Selman dress, some Stella McCartney shoes, a Dior bag, and a unique US$10,000 (Rs 7.42 lac approx.) Jacquie Aiche chain.
+At US$12,700 (Rs 9.
+42 lac approx.), her champagne and silver-coloured Rolex Datejust watch stands out in her vast collection of luxury products.

 View this post on Instagram